 Ever wonder why Marie Kondo wakes up the books and does the prayer in the middle of the room in each episode of Tidying Up?
 It’s part of her Shinto belief system and practices.
-Marie Kondo’s methods have challenged my faith journey.
+While my belief system is different, Marie Kondo’s methods have challenged my faith journey.

 I read a bit about the Japanese beliefs and practices around Shintoism.
 It helped me understand why Marie taps the books and

 She also mentions on one episode how she uses sounds vibrations and incense to purify a space.
 That is in line with the purification practices of Shintoism.